charlie890414/Sorting-Algorithm-Visualizor/SoftwareArchitecture/SoftwareArchitecture.md

 Has 2 button, respectively from left to right are No and Yes.
 ---
 ## Functions
+1. ChangeChoosenEpisode
+Uses: when user change cursor.
+Implementation: change _ChoosenEpisode_, and redraw the pane.
-1. ClickEpisode
+2. ClickEpisode
 Uses: When user clicked episode button in Menu, call this function.
-Implementation: read the Episodes.txt, extract data from specific episode.
+Implementation: read the _Episodes.txt_, extract data from specific episode.
-And stored Extracted data in EpisodeData.
+And stored Extracted data in _EpisodeData_.
+3. NewGame
+Uses: When developer want to create a new game.
+Implementation: read the data from _EpisodeData_, and draw the pane.